Lavish freebies from Saudi king to buoy economy, markets

 "I believe it will be growth-supportive -- especially on the consumption side," said Monica Malik, chief economist at Abu Dhabi Commercial Bank.

-Salman's announcement appeared to take a step back from a pledge in the 2015 budget, which was announced in December when he was already overseeing economic policy, to "rationalise" spending on public salaries.
+Salman's announcement appeared to take a step back from a pledge in the 2015 budget, which was announced in December when he was already overseeing economic policy, to "rationalize" spending on public salaries.

 ECONOMIC COUNCIL